 - Some public housing authorities will also individually check each family member’s citizen status through documentation like a social security card, U.S. passport, and more.

-If you have an eligible immigrant status, your local public housing authority will:
+If you have an eligible immigrant status, your local Public Housing Authority (PHA) will:

 - Ask that you sign a declaration stating that you have an eligible immigrant status.

-- Have you provide INS Documents to verify information with the INS and prove immigration status.
+- Have provided INS Documents to verify information with the INS and prove immigration status.

 - Have you sign a consent form to authorize usage of the information obtained from you.

-If you have a family with both eligible and non-eligible immigration statuses, you can still receive housing assistance.
-However, the amount that is received is calculated on the percentage of family members who are eligible for housing aid.
+There are exceptions to this rule, of course.
+In the case that you have a family with both eligible and non-eligible immigration statuses, then you can still receive housing assistance.
+However, the received amount is calculated based on the percentage of family members who are eligible for housing aid.
+This means that having family members with non-eligible immigration statuses will not prevent them from becoming a recipient.
+But, the Program will disregard the non-eligible family members when calculating the financial assistance you will receive.